nixxphi/Eco-agric/README.md

 - Soil type data is sourced from [ISRIC - World Soil Information](https://www.isric.org/).
 ```

-This README provides a professional and comprehensive overview of "The Evergreen Initiative," including installation instructions for developers and usage guidelines for users.
+This README provides a detailed overview of "The Evergreen Initiative," including directory structure, installation instructions, usage guidelines, and API endpoints for developers.
 Let me know if you need any further adjustments!